-‘We went to get flour’: Deadly Israeli fire at Palestinians waiting for aid
+‘Cold-blooded massacre’: Israeli forces kill over 104 aid seekers in Gaza

 Famine

-On Wednesday, Carl Skau, deputy executive director of the World Food Programme (WFP), told the United Nations Security Council more than 500,000, or one in four people, were at risk of famine, with one child in every six below the age of two considered acutely malnourished.
+On Wednesday, Carl Skau, deputy executive director of the World Food Programme (WFP), told the United Nations Security Council more than 500,000, or one in four people, were at risk of famine, with one in every six children below the age of two considered acutely malnourished.

 Nearly every family in #Gaza needs food assistance to survive.